 Let $T\Phi$ denote the poset $\{0\} \cup S^{1} \subseteq \mathbb{C}$, where the partial ordering is fully defined by $0<x$ for all $x\in S^1$.
-This is an $M$-poset over $\{0,1\}$, where the mirror $\mu$ takes $0$ to $0$ and all of $S^1$ to $1$.
-The Openness Property holds, and with the Up topology this is easily seen to be a geometric poset.
+This is an $M$-poset over $\{1,2\}$, where the mirror $\mu$ takes $0$ to $1$ and all of $S^1$ to $2$.
+The Openness Property holds and this is easily seen to be a geometric poset.
 5pt $T\Phi $ also carries the structure of a hyperfield.
 A {\it hyperfield} is similar in definition to a field (associative, commutative etc.) except that the addition operation is allowed to be multivalued.
-In the case of $T\Phi$, multiplication is inherited from the complex plane and the sum $\boxplus$ is defined by \begin{itemize} \item $x \boxplus 0=\{x\}$, \item $x \boxplus -x=\{0\} \cup S^1$ whenever $x \neq 0$, \item $x \boxplus y$ is the smallest closed arc in $S^1$ joining the points $x$ and $y$ when $y \neq -x$, \item For subsets $A$ and $B$, $A\boxplus B=\bigcup _{a\in A, b\in B}a\boxplus b$. \end{itemize} $T\Phi $ is the {\it tropical phase hyperfield} introduced by Viro in \cite{Viro1}\footnote{Not to be confused with the {\it phase hyperfield} where $x\boxplus -x=\{0,x,-x\}$ and ``closed arc" is replaced by``open arc".}.
-5pt \begin{rem} The hyperfield $T\Phi$ is the complex analog of the ``sign hyperfield'' ${\mathbb S}:=T\Phi \bigcap {\mathbb R}$.
+In the case of $T\Phi$, multiplication is inherited from the complex plane and the sum $\boxplus$ is defined by \begin{itemize} \item $x \boxplus 0=\{x\}$, \item $x \boxplus -x=\{0\} \cup S^1$ whenever $x \neq 0$, \item $x \boxplus y$ is the smallest closed arc in $S^1$ joining the points $x$ and $y$ when $y \neq -x$, \item For subsets $A$ and $B$, $A\boxplus B=\bigcup _{a\in A, b\in B}a\boxplus b$. \end{itemize} $T\Phi $ is the {\it tropical phase hyperfield} introduced by Viro in \cite{Viro1}\footnote{Not to be confused with the {\it phase hyperfield} where $x\boxplus -x=\{0,x,-x\}$ and ``closed arc" is replaced by ``open arc".}.
+It is a topological hyperfield in the sense of \cite{AD}.
+5pt \begin{rem} The hyperfield $T\Phi$ is the complex analog of the ``sign hyperfield'' ${\mathbb S}\coloneqq T\Phi \bigcap {\mathbb R}$.
 Just as $T\Phi$ will lead us to a discussion of tropical phased matroids, $\mathbb S$ would lead to an analogous discussion of oriented matroids.
 However, unlike $T\Phi$, the original topology on $\mathbb S$ is discrete, so the analog of the topological posets discussed here would be discrete posets, and everything would be much simpler. \end{rem}